 Local stream is where the feed from the camera is forwarded directly to the accessing device, rather than the stream being accessed from the cloud.
 This feature reduces the amount of traffic sent and received from the internet.
-When viewing a camera’s stream in standard definition, the camera will automatically attempt to transition to local stream mode.
+When viewing a camera’s stream, the camera will automatically attempt to transition to local stream mode.

 Requirements for Local Stream